MMojtaba/mmojtaba/README.md

 # About

-I love programming, soccer, and video games!
-Currently, I'm most interested in website and video game development.
+I'm a mostly self thought programmer who loves programming and learning new things.
-To see an overview of my projects, checkout my website at:
+To see an overview of my projects, checkout my website:
 https://mmojtaba.github.io/